-So that’s why in different texts from different traditions you hear that these Bodies are permanent in one tradition, and you hear that they are impermanent in another tradition.
+That’s why in different texts from different traditions you hear that these Bodies are permanent in one tradition, and you hear that they are impermanent in another tradition.
 They’re talking about different aspects, not the same thing.
 In essence they agree with each other.
 Okay?

 Now, from the Gelugpa Prasangika point of view, talking in terms of the moment-to-moment changes of the content of what these things are doing, what these bodies are doing, then we would say that the Form Bodies are conditioned phenomenon.
 They change from moment to moment in terms of what they’re doing and what appearances they appear in.
 And the Deep Awareness Dharmakaya – that’s the omniscient mind of the Buddha – is also changing from moment to moment, because as we explained before, what’s happening now is changing from moment to moment.
 The fact that it is omniscient, that it knows everything, doesn’t change, but within what it knows it changes from moment to moment.

-Question: Isn’t there a contradiction?
+Isn’t there a contradiction?
 It is said that Buddhas, they are beyond time.
 For instance about Padmasambhava, it is said that he is the Buddha of the past, present and future.
 And so if a Buddha is beyond any time, then for him there would be no time and no changes, then.

-Alex: That, I believe, needs to be explained and understood and cannot be taken literally the way that it sounds.
+That, I believe, needs to be explained and understood and cannot be taken literally the way that it sounds.
 Because the way that it sounds, the misconception of that would be that time is occurring over here and there’s something separate from it over there, which is beyond.
 So that’s quite a dualistic type of thing.
 Various beings, like Padmasambhava, a specific Buddha, has appeared in the past, is appearing in the present, can appear in the future – no problem with that, because no beginning, no end.
 But when we say “beyond time,” or “beyond space,” or beyond whatever, we’re talking from the point of view of the mind.

 It isn’t that time exists self-established by itself and is happening, and that there are things that are not inside that sort of package of time and space.
 It’s not like that.
 But if we think in terms of a concretely existing time, in other words through a concept of what time is or a concept of what space is, then we can’t really understand Guru Rinpoche.
 So it is beyond our ordinary concept of time and space.
 It’s all in relation to the mind.
 It’s not that time and space is some container over here and you can either be in it or out of it.
 You know, that’s this Newtonian idea of space and time as a container that things happen inside of.
 It’s not like that.
 It’s a more relativistic idea of it.